 If you don't have natural different levels available to you, then think about adding shelves or using tall planters as mentioned above to achieve the drama.
 These fluted zinc planters by Cox & Cox are a favourite of ours.

 Garden furniture has to earn its place on the patio if you’re short on space, so look for furniture that doubles up, such as an outdoor storage box.
 This Acacia outdoor storage box from La Redoute comes in two sizes and can be used to stow away cushions, then put into action displaying plants, or as a table or extra seat as needed.

-32. Opt for foldaway options
+39. Opt for foldaway options

 Every small garden should have a bistro set.
 They take up very little space and are a must if you like to move around the garden following the sun or love to invite friends round.
 Nothing says high summer like shades of hot orange and it’s a great way to add an uplifting colour pop too.

-33. Make the most of an empty corner
+40. Make the most of an empty corner

 Choose modular outdoor seating in an L-shaped design to transform a corner of your patio.
 Style it up with outdoor cushions and other accessories to make it feel like a second living room.

-34. Go large with containers
+41. Go large with containers